-For those uninitiated to snowboarding, it’s an exciting sport involving sliding down frozen water on an expensive plank of wood.
-Sounds pretty epic right?
+For those unaware of snowboarding, it essentially involves sliding down frozen water on an expensive wooden plank.
+Epic right?
 But when did snowboarding become popular?

-Many of the most famous snowboarders of all time were in their prime during the 80’s.
-This helped give the sport credibility (are we still saying “street-cred” these days?)
+In fact, many of the most famous snowboarders of all time were in their prime in the 80’s.
+This helped give the sport credibility (do people still say “street-cred” these days?)

 This article will explain the rising popularity of snowboarding.